kevinrue/rtd-tutorial/docs/source/guides/production_usage.rst

   Sub-directory that contains instructions for GitHub Action workflows, you will leave it untouched.

+``config/``
+  Sub-directory that contains configuration files for controlling the execution of the pipeline.
+  Configurable settings may range from options passed on to programs called in individual tasks, to tabulated metadata about input files.
+  You will edit and add files in that folder with values suited to your own situation, before running the pipeline.

 ``data/``
   Sub-directory where you will download the input FASTQ files for this guide.
   In your own projects, we recommend create symbolic links in this folder,